Japan7/nanak8s/README.md

 #### 4. [Optional] Set up your node as an entrypoint to the cluster

-Without more configuration, your node with only answer requests relayed by the other nodes in the cluster.
+Without more configuration, your node will only answer requests relayed by the other nodes in the cluster.
 You can set up your node to also answer requests received from the Internet.